Codecademy/docs/content/javascript/concepts/arrays/terms/slice/slice.md

 The syntax `array.slice(start, end)` allows specification of the segment of the array to be copied, dictated by `start` and `end` indices:

 - `start` (optional): The index at which to begin copying.
 If omitted, the copy starts from the array's first element.
-- `end` (optional): The index before which to stop copying.
-The element at this index is not included in the new array.
+- `end` (optional): The index before which the method will stop copying.
+The element located at this index is not copied to the new array.

 ## Examples